 Applicants ask us about the difference between early admissions, regular admissions, and rolling admissions.
 We’ll try to explain it here.

 If you know you want to apply to AUA but you need more time to prepare for your entrance exams, then consider applying by the regular admissions deadline.
 Have you had some challenges in high school?
 Then applying during this deadline will also give you time to work hard, improve your grades, and show progress.
 If you apply by the regular deadline and are also planning to apply for financial aid, make sure to apply by their second deadline.
-Once you have submitted a complete application, you will receive your application status update within 12 weeks of the regular deadline.
+Once you have submitted a complete application, you will receive your application status update within 10 weeks of the regular admission deadline.